Roti (1 Medium (7 Inches)) and Kadhi - Kadhi (Besan N Dahi) (1 cupcooked)

 Portion Control

-Start by reducing the portion size of kadhi and roti in your meal.
-Smaller portions can help in moderating blood sugar levels.
+Start by reducing the portion size of kadhi and roti to help manage the spike.
+Smaller portions result in a smaller glucose response.

-Include a protein source like grilled chicken, tofu, or legumes (such as lentils or chickpeas) in your meal.
-Protein can help regulate blood sugar levels.
+Include a protein source in your meal, such as grilled chicken, paneer, or tofu.
+Protein can help stabilize blood sugar levels.

-Add healthy fats such as a small amount of avocado, nuts, or seeds to your meal.
-Fats can slow the digestion process and stabilize blood sugar.
+Add a small amount of healthy fats like avocado, nuts, or seeds to your meal.
+These can help moderate insulin response.

 Stay Hydrated